grandemayta/ngrx-angular-example/README.md

 ## Further help

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Todo